 Chapter 7 Global and local spatial autocorrelation

 This session we begin to explore the analysis of local spatial autocorrelation statistics.
 Spatial autocorrelation is the correlation among data values, strictly due to the relative location proximity of the objects that the data refer to.
-Remember in the earlier weeks when we spoke about Tobler’s first law of geography - “everything is related to everything else, but near things are more related than distant things?”
+Remember in the earlier weeks when we spoke about Tobler’s first law of geography - “everything is related to everything else, but near things are more related than distant things”?
 Spatial autocorrelation is the measure of this correlation between near things.
-If correlation is not a familiar term, there is a recommended reading for you on blackboard to refresh your memory.
+If correlation is not a familiar term, there is a recommended reading for you on canvas to refresh your memory under ‘preparatory material’ for this week.

 We’ll be making use of the following packages: